radu-gheorghiu/riley-goodside-scale-ai-event/README.md

 Radu Gheorghiu
 Data Engineer @ Independent Consultant
-@Brandon, you're right, Joe is not going to tune its own model anytime soon, I think.

-Haseeb Mohammed
-Principal Machine Learning Engineer @ Amgen fine tune it _on the chat_

-John Kohlmeyer
-Developer @ DriveCentric
-@cristiano - absolutely for debugging

-David Plon
-Co-founder & CEO @ Portrait Analytics
-I get that temp=0 is preferred for most prompts, but for self-consistency, wouldn't you just get the same response each time?
-So trying to figure out which temp is best for sampling n times

-Ana Ferreira
-data ops @ talkdesk
-@riley, is there a knowledge about in which cases the same temperature geenrates a different response?
-Today a certain prompt gave the same response for 5 hours and then it didn't

-EJ Lawless
-Director, Corporate Venture @ Indeed.com
-does this make password cracking easier (potentially)?

-Nishank Kuppa
-Mechanical Engineer @ Maxar Technologies
-Thanks Ragu, will definitely check that out!

-Nishank Kuppa
-Mechanical Engineer @ Maxar Technologies
-*Radu

-Connor Hagen
-Senior Business Development Manager @ Microsoft there's a soft place in my heart for Douglas Hofstadter

-Riley Goodside
-Staff Prompt Engineer @ Scale
-@David Depends on the task.
-Temperature can't be too low for consensus since you need some diversity.
-I often set temp=1 and use top_p instead, usually around 0.9.

-Rahul Parundekar
-CEO @ AI Hero
-@Jorge - that's unfortunate - if it can guarantee same output for the same input, maybe integrations on top of products, etc. can be more feasible.
-I'm sure there's some parameter to make it not be different for the same input.

-Amir Jamal Kaddoura
-Digital Marketer/Prompt Engineer @ WSO
-@Connor There's a soft place in my heart for Douglas Hofstadter too, but I'm pretty sure that's just because I ate too much pizza last night.

-John Kohlmeyer
-Developer @ DriveCentric
-@david do you prefer consistency or creativity for your use-case

-Connor Hagen
-Senior Business Development Manager @ Microsoft
-@Amir my condolences

-David Plon
-Co-founder & CEO @ Portrait Analytics
-consistency.
-Interesting to put temp to 1 and modulate top_p, will try that!

-Riley Goodside
-Staff Prompt Engineer @ Scale
-@Ana Any temperature > 0 will get you responses that change sometimes.
-If you need to ensure determinism you can set temperature=0, but this has other effects, making its answers generally more conservative and less creative.

-Ana Ferreira
-data ops @ talkdesk
-@riley, is there a knowledge about in which cases the temperature=0 generates a different response?
-Today a certain prompt gave the same response for 5 hours and then it didn't

-Ana Ferreira
-data ops @ talkdesk
-i did a correction

-Jorge H Cardona G
-CMIO @ Analitica-MD
-@Rahul: but it is the same to us, passing time . . . our answers are changing normally, with base on new evidence, it is a matter of time

-Javid Lakha
-Research Engineer @ Legatics
-Try asking it "What weighs more?
-Two kilograms of feathers or a kilogram of lead."
-Tested it on nat.dev/compare this morning - all models (incl.
-ChatGPT) got it wrong.

-Vishal Singhania
-Director, Product Management @ Medallia Inc
-@Riley Could ChatGP also give the list of references to knowledge articles it is using behind the scenes to answer a particular question?

-Ana Ferreira
-data ops @ talkdesk
-so the same temperature means temperature always=0

-Brandon E
-Laserist @ VisionLight Events
-Google Bard, take note of this excellent presentation 8-)

-Radu Gheorghiu
-Data Engineer @ Independent Consultant
 @Vishal, I tried this.
 But it halucinated quite a bit.
 Most of the links/articles it provided were actually fake, or at least I couldn't find them on Google / Bing.

 Connor Hagen